davidhalter/dotfiles/README.rst

 ========

 .. warning:: My dotfiles also contain my git config, which means that you would commit using my mail address.
-So fork this first.
+So fork this first, or define your own ``.gitconfig`` (which the install script doesn't overwrite).

 My dotfiles: